Herons, Storks and Ibises

 2001 Fermoy/Lee Fields/Ballincollig, one from the 1st to the 11th November (colour ringed).

 1997 Cape Clear Island & Schull, one from the 26th October to the 3rd November.

-Distribution: is a widespread but patchily distributed breeder across much of Europe, which accounts for a tiny proportion of its global breeding range.
-(Birdlife International)
+Global Distribution: It is a widespread but patchily distributed breeder across much of Europe, which accounts for a tiny proportion of its global breeding range.